Break the streak of monotony with a vacation to Carlsbad, a marvelous city in New Mexico that presents tourists with a lot to see and experience.

-Spend time amidst flora and fauna at the Living Desert Zoo and Gardens State Park
+Spend Time Amidst Flora and Fauna at the Living Desert Zoo and Gardens State Park

 A wide range of flora and fauna from the arid Chihuahuan Desert is exhibited there.

-It is home to more than 40 native animal species along with hundreds of plants, both native and foreign.
+It is home to more than 40 native animal species, along with hundreds of plants, both native and foreign.

-The 1.3 miles personal tour will take about 1.5 hours to complete.
+A 1.3-mile personal tour will take about 1.5 hours to complete.

-The park also conserves the endangered Mexican Gray Wolves.
+The park also conserves the endangered Mexican gray wolves.

-Initially a father and son dream, their blueprint could finally take shape only after years of planning.
+Initially a father and son's dream, Guadalupe Mountain Brewing Company finally took shape after years of planning.

 One of the first instances where craft beer was introduced in Carlsbad was through the hands of Chris Pettus, the owner of Guadalupe Mountain Brewing Company.